ceeghee/messenger-bot/README.md

 # Basic Messenger Bot

-Get to know your Number of Days to your Birthday using a
+Get to know your Number of Days to your Birthday using a messenger bot

 ## Installation